callybug/NowPyPlaying/README.md

 # Requirements

 Intended for Linux as written but should work on any platform MPD supports by setting the configuration variables to reflect your OS and setup.
+Windows users: change line 63 so that / is replaced with \

 Requires python3 and python-mpd2